bukolaakins/etl_with_python/README.md

 this is an ETL done using python.

-This project implements an ETL pipeline designed to integrate and process data into a data warehouse.
+This project implements an ETL pipeline designed to integrate and process data into a database.